-The Carpentries project comprises Software Carpentry and Data Carpentry, communities of Instructors, Trainers, Maintainers, helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.
+The Carpentries project comprises the Software Carpentry, Data Carpentry, and Library Carpentry communities of Instructors, Trainers, Maintainers, helpers, and supporters who share a mission to teach foundational computational and data science skills to researchers.

 The Carpentries subscribes to a shared Code of Conduct.
 In January, 2018, Software Carpentry and Data Carpentry merged their projects to form The Carpentries.
-This blog post provides some background.
-Visit the individual Software Carpentry and Data Carpentry web sites for more detailed project histories.
+On November 1, 2018, The Carpentries Executive Council approved Library Carpentry as the third official Lesson Program of The Carpentries.
+The following two blog posts provide further background: Joint future for Software Carpentry and Data Carpentry and Library Carpentry is now officially a Lesson Program!.
+Visit the individual Software Carpentry, Data Carpentry, and Library Carpentry web sites for more detailed project histories.

 How is The Carpentries Managed?

 The Carpentries is a fiscally sponsored project of Community Initiatives, a registered 501(c)3 non-profit based in California, USA.
-Tracy Teal is the Executive Director, and governance of the merged Carpentries is undertaken by an Executive Council which comprises four community-elected members and five appointed members drawn from the previous Steering Committees of Software Carpentry and Data Carpentry.
+Tracy Teal is the Executive Director, and governance of the merged Carpentries is undertaken by an Executive Council which comprises four community-elected members and five appointed members drawn from The Carpentries community.